Arthur Frederick Bettinson: Early life

-Bettinson was born 10 March 1862 into a working-class family.
-His father, John George Bettinson, was a general labourer, builder and joiner.
-Bettinson spent his teenage years completing an apprenticeship in upholstery.
 As a young man Bettinson excelled in a variety of sports; he was an accomplished rugby player and cricketer.
-He swam at the Annual 100-yard Amateur Championships held at the Lambeth Baths, finishing 2nd in 1883.
+He swam at the Annual 100-yard Amateur Championships held at the Lambeth Baths, finishing second in 1883.

-Boxing was Bettinson's chief passion.
-At the age of 19 he reached the semi-finals of the inaugural Amateur Boxing Association (ABA) finals that took place in London in 1881, as a middleweight representing the German Gymnastic Society.
-He lost to the eventual winner William Brown (Birmingham ABC).
-The following year he entered the competition as a lightweight.
-Aged 20, he succeeded in his aim of winning the title, defeating W. Shillcock (Birmingham ABC) in the final.
-Bettinson continued to fight in amateur exhibition bouts until the age of 29.
+Boxing became his principal sporting pursuit.
+In 1881 he reached the semi-finals of the inaugural Amateur Boxing Association championships as a middleweight, representing the German Gymnastic Society.
+He was defeated by the eventual champion, William Brown of Birmingham.
+The following year he competed as a lightweight and won the title, defeating V. Shillcock in the final.
+Bettinson continued to appear in amateur exhibition bouts into the mid-1880s.